jd28/pynwn-tools/head_renamer/README.md

 Then in your `output` directory you'll have all the renamed/updated PLTs/MDLs and an updated headmodel.2da saved as headmodel.2da.new.
-Adding new ones is as easy as following the same steps, except to you use your new headmodel.2da.
+Adding new ones is as easy as following the same steps, except you use your new headmodel.2da.
 You'd never want to add the same heads twice, naturally.